woman standing inside cave

 Born of bedrock.
 Shaped by survival.
 Forged in CHAOS.

-The Washburn CHAOS Lab studies Complex Host And abiOtic Systems, exploring how biology, geology, and chemistry collide in real-world systems.
+The Washburn CHAOS Lab studies Complex Host and AbiOtic Systems, exploring how biology, geology, and chemistry interact in messy, real-world systems.

 Which is the scientific way of saying nature is one giant interconnected disaster scene and we want to know what the microbes are doing about it.